Bounded Homotopy Path Approach to Find the Solution of Linear Complementarity Problems: Introduction

-Now we show that the smooth curve $\Gamma_y^{(0)}$ for the proposed homotopy function \ref{homf} is bounded and converges and establish conditions for global convergence of the homotopy method with our newly introduced homotopy function \ref{homf}.
+Now we show that the smooth curve $\Gamma_y^{(0)}$ for the homotopy function \ref{homf} is bounded and converges and establish conditions for global convergence of the homotopy method with the homotopy function \ref{homf}.
+We show that if the $x$ and $z_2$-components of the point $(x,z_1,z_2,\lambda)$ are bounded, then the homotopy curve $\Gamma_y^{(0)}$ is bounded.